asibahi/asibahi.github.io/content/thoughts/2024-08-04-The Garden of Odin/index.md

 }
 ```

 This misses one big thing: Groups.
 Dominions is a game of territory, based on Go.
 Tiles together make Groups.
-Groups have libertiesm which they live and die of.
+Groups have liberties, which they live and die of.
 Groups capture other Groups.
 The winner is the player with bigger Groups.
 Groups are importamt.

 ## Bitboards

 Before talking about Groups, [Bitboards](https://en.wikipedia.org/wiki/Bitboard) warrant an introduction.

-Bitboards are, at their core, based on a simple observations: a chessboard has 64 squaresm and a `u64` has 64 bits.
+Bitboards are, at their core, based on a simple observations: a chessboard has 64 squares, and a `u64` has 64 bits.
 By tying each bit address to a specific square, *any* binary value can be mapped.

 In chess implementations: There is a bitboard (read: a `u64`) to mark where all the White pieces are.
 There is another bitboard to mark where all the squares the Queen sees are.